 - Bland-Name Product: Averted in the original where Yamadera's car is specifically a Mitsubishi Montero.
 Played straight in the dub however where it's called a "Montage" instead.

 - Color-Coded for Your Convenience: Parodied — Kyoko chose the team's colors by asking each member what their favorite color for a superhero costume would be; most of the members chose "business-friendly" colors to escape the apparent trick question.
 Unfortunately the result is succintly described as "Your colors SUCK!"

-- The Danza: The entire cast in the Japanese version.
+- The Danza: Invoked.
+The entire cast in the Japanese version.
 It's deliberate; all of the characters' surnames were borrowed from notable voice actors at the time the manga was written, and the corresponding actors voiced the characters for the OVA.
 In other words, in a clever ploy on the author's part, she picked out voice actors for the characters in advance.

 - Genre Savvy: Matsumoto's little brother Yota is a Sentai fanboy, and provides Matsumoto with crucial Genre Savviness.